ruby-rice/rice/docs/tutorial.md

 ## Next Steps

 Hopefully this tutorial will help get you started wrapping C++ libraries for use in Ruby.
-For much more detailed information refer to the Bindings topic.
+For more detailed information refer to the [Wrapping C++](bindings/constructors.md) section.